yoshiumeno/transmit/README.md

 # transmit
-python codes and data to check validity of Kayano-Nishiura's transmission model for COVID-19
+Python codes and data to check validity of Kayano-Nishiura's transmission model for COVID-19

 As the R-code of Kayano-Nishiura's transmission model in Sci.
 Rep. 2023 was posted on a Zenodo site (see below), a data file necessary for running the code was not disclosed, namely "File2.Hersys_infection.csv", makeing it